itis2010me/Ramsey_Research/README.md

 - `process.sh` - The script that runs all the code with specific input.
 - ` ./glucose_SAT_solver` - Copy of the glucose SAT solver.
 - `./Example` - The directory containing example text files for the research paper.
 (CNF encoding and Loop unrolling example).
+- `./paper_content` - The directory containing all files for extra information supporting the research paper for ISAAC 2022 conference.

 Note that when running the code, an executatble SAT solver must be placed within the `./code` directory.
 At the moment, we coded our script to take in `satch` or `glucose` as SAT solver candidates.